GoogleCloudPlatform/click-to-deploy/k8s/wordpress/README.md

 #### Create a Google Kubernetes Engine cluster

-Create a new cluster frmo the command-line.
+Create a new cluster from the command-line.

 ```shell
 export CLUSTER=marketplace-cluster